-Colleges and universities (nonmajor) had contractual commitments as of June 30, 2023, of approximately \$1.8 billion primarily for construction contracts.
-Higher education foundations' construction and other commitments total approximately \$44.4 million and \$9.8 million, respectively.
+Colleges and universities (nonmajor) had contractual commitments as of June 30, 2023, of approximately \$1.8 billion primarily for construction Higher education foundations' contracts. other construction and commitments total approximately \$44.4 million and \$9.8 million, respectively.

 B. Long-term Leases